BetterDiscord/docs/docs/users/getting-started/faq.md

 ### Can I have multiple installations of BetterDiscord?

 Yes you can.
 There can be one BetterDiscord installation per Discord installation.
 It is common to see people install BetterDiscord to both Canary and Stable.
-Settings are not sync'd between.
+Settings are not synced between.

 ### How do I uninstall BetterDiscord?